 PSE’s 2019 20-Year Plan

-Every two years, each of Washington’s for-profit utilities must file a 20-year energy plan, known as an Integrated Resource Plan (IRP), with the Washington Utilities and Transportation Commission that outlines how the utility will bring energy to its customers.
+Every two years, each of Washington’s for-profit utilities must file a 20-year energy plan with the Washington Utilities and Transportation Commission.
+That “Integrated Resource Plan,” or IRP, outlines how the utility will bring energy to its customers.

 Technical Advisory Group Meeting #2

-Time: Noon to 4:00pm
+Time: 9:00am to 5:30pm

 Follow @PSEreporter on Twitter for day-of coverage of the #2019TAG meetings.

-PSE has been deceitful and capricious in their engagement with the public.
-Their long-range planning consistently falls short of the climate goals upon which our survival depends.
+PSE’s long-range planning consistently falls short of the climate goals upon which our survival depends.
 Their for-profit business model is based on getting state approval for big capital projects and earning a guaranteed rate of return on their investment, not, as their expert greenwashing would have us believe, providing renewable energy.

 Your participation is needed to ensure that PSE plans for a future we can live in.